eneiascs/dsm-experiments-evaluation/README.md

 #### Running the experiment with original scripts ####

+* Run the command `docker-compose up --force-recreate` inside folder `hylaa/docker/` to run the containers.

+* Connect to dohko-job container using the command `docker exec -it dohko-job /bin/bash`.

+* Prompt to experiment folder using `cd /opt/optimizations/`.

+* Run the experiment using the command `python run_opt_measurements.py`

+* The execution results will be written in folder `/opt/optimizations/out`.

+* After finishing execution, exit the container with `exit`.

+* Copy the results folder using the command `docker cp dohko-job:/opt/optimizations/out .`.

 #### Comparing the results ####

 * With the tool, Download the execution folder containing the results right-clicking on the folder and selecting the command `Download`.
 Then, unzip the downloaded file;